 DON’T place them in the landscaped areas of the intersections.
 The landscaped area of the intersections is where the plants, trees, and flowers have been planted.

 - Design your own signs and have them printed professionally.
-Someplace like Alphagraphics or Zephyr can print signs.
+Someplace like Alphagraphics can print signs.

 - Buy signs.
 Easier, faster, and arguably cheaper.